PhilJay/MPAndroidChart/README.md

 ![alt tag](https://raw.github.com/PhilJay/MPChart/master/design/feature_graphic.png)

-**MPAndroidChart** is a powerful & easy to use chart library for Android, supporting line-, bar-, scatter-, candlestick-, bubble-, pie- and radarcharts (spider web), as well as scaling, dragging (panning), selecting and animations.
-Works on **Android 2.2 (API level 8)** and upwards.
+[**MPAndroidChart**](https://github.com/PhilJay/MPAndroidChart) :zap: is a powerful & easy to use chart library for Android.
+It runs on **Android 2.2 (API level 8)** and upwards.

-This library allows **cross-platform** development between Android and iOS as an iOS version of this library is also available: [**ios-charts**](https://github.com/danielgindi/ios-charts)
+As an additional feature, this library allows cross-platform development between Android and iOS as an iOS version of this library is also available: [**ios-charts**](https://github.com/danielgindi/ios-charts) :zap:.

 Are you using this library?
 Let me know about it and I will add your project to the [**references**](https://github.com/PhilJay/MPAndroidChart/wiki/References).